Braces (orthodontic therapy) for pets

 What age is the occlusal evaluation performed?

 If primary (baby) and secondary (adult) teeth are present at the same time, action is needed.
 If are performed, they must be performed meticulously.
 Primary teeth have fragile roots (see photos below) that easily fracture.
-Fractured root tips must be removed or the benefit of removing the teeth are lost and infection complications may arise.
-Dental radiography is needed before, during and after the dental extraction.
+Fractured root tips must be removed or the benefit of removing the teeth is lost and infection complications may arise.
+Dental radiography is needed before, during, and after the dental extraction.

 What are the potential complications to orthodontic care?

 With all treatment options (surgery or orthodontics), complications can occur.
 The most common reason for orthodontic treatment complication is failure to evaluate the patient with adequate frequency.
-Orthodontic care is time intensive and multiple appointments are needed.
+Orthodontic care is time intensive, and multiple appointments are needed.
 Proximity to the veterinary dentist is very important especially when orthodontic treatments are performed.
-Can the owner get to every appointment?

 Inadequate equipment, instrumentation, training and clinical experience can result in complications.
 Improper use of dental materials can burn the patient (see photo below).

 Burn complication resulting from an orthodontic appliance.